ray-project/ray/doc/source/data/batch_inference.rst

 Once you have your Ray Datastream ``ds`` and your predictor class, you can use ``ds.map_batches(...)`` to get predictions.
-Mapping batches this way is the recommended way to run inference with Ray, but there are also other options.
 ``map_batches`` takes your predictor class as an argument and allows you to specify ``compute`` resources by defining a so-called ``ActorPoolStrategy``.
 In the example below, we use two CPUs to run inference in parallel and then print the results.